MMA annual conference: January 23-25, 2025

-Any city or town that is a member of the MMA may apply for the MMA’s Kenneth Pickard Municipal Innovation Award, which is presented each year at the MMA Annual Meeting to recognize municipalities that have developed unique and creative projects and programs to increase the effectiveness of local government.
+Any city or town that is a member of the MMA may apply for the MMA’s Kenneth Pickard Municipal Innovation Award, which is presented each year at the MMA’s annual conference to recognize municipalities that have developed unique and creative projects and programs to increase the effectiveness of local government.

 Innovation Awards give municipalities an opportunity to recognize the hard work of employees and citizens who have implemented innovative programs or projects, and to share unique ideas for solving problems or delivering services with other communities.
-Winning programs are featured in MMA publications and website, as well during the MMA Annual Meeting.
+Winning programs are featured in The Beacon and the MMA website, as well as during the MMA’s annual conference.
 The award is named in honor of the late Kenneth Pickard, who was the first executive secretary of the Massachusetts League of Cities and Towns, from 1969 to 1973.

 What’s an innovative program?
 Any new and successful approach to a municipal challenge or service that could serve as a model for other communities.
 Eligible programs can be found in any area of local government.
 Judging criteria include: project originality or novelty; adaptability to other communities; cost effectiveness; efficiency or productivity; addressing a common community issue; and consumer/community satisfaction.
 The judges, selected by the MMA, have a strong background and interest in municipal issues.
 They may be former municipal officials, consultants or professors.